-The Duster is surprisingly enjoyable to drive, reasonably economical and rather good off-road
+The Duster focuses mainly on delivering comfort, while being reasonably economical and rather good off-road

 The Dacia Duster doesn’t offer razor-sharp dynamics or strong performance, but that’s not really the point of this kind of vehicle.
 Besides, the Duster’s talents lie elsewhere.

-It sits on the same platform as the previous model: a stretched version of the Nissan Juke’s underpinnings.
-That makes it quite an old car underneath, and it does suffer from a combination of a fair bit of body roll and dull, lifeless steering combine to create a vague and detached driving experience.
-Inadequate soundproofing means it can be a tad noisy, especially when idling in the 1.5-litre diesel.
+The Mk2 Duster sits on the same platform as the previous model: a stretched version of the Nissan Juke’s underpinnings.
+That makes it quite an old car underneath, and it does suffer from a combination of a fair bit of body roll and dull, lifeless steering as result.
+This creates a vague and detached driving experience, and its inadequate soundproofing means the Duster can be a tad noisy, especially when idling in the 1.5-litre diesel model.

-But that’s where most of the problems end, because the light steering – which apparently requires 35 per cent less effort than before – makes it easy to manoeuvre around town, while the raised driving position gives a commanding view of the road ahead.
+But that’s where most of the problems end, because the light steering makes it easy to manoeuvre around town, while the raised driving position gives a commanding view of the road ahead.
 However, during our test we found the car's basic architecture beginning to show its age, with a noticeable amount of vibration felt through the steering wheel and pedals, while there was too much wind noise from around the A-pillars.

 In 4x4 guise, the Duster presents itself as a capable and inexpensive off-roader, with up to 210mm of ground clearance and a wading depth of 350mm.
 The gearing is shorter to make it better at towing and more capable when the going gets rough, but this also makes it a bit more challenging to drive around town.

 Otherwise, the Duster is a pleasant car to drive.
-A six-speed manual gearbox is fitted as standard to all but the petrol-engined 4x2 model, with 4x4 variants using a transmission with a shorter first gear better suited to off-road demands.
+A six-speed manual gearbox is fitted as standard to all but the 148bhp petrol-engined 4x2 model, with 4x4 variants using a transmission with a shorter first gear better suited to off-road demands.
 The new dual-clutch auto works smoothly enough, although it will sometimes choose to hold onto a gear when you'd prefer a higher ratio.

-The 1.5-litre dCi diesel engine is carried over from the old Duster, but Dacia has made a few tweaks to make it more powerful and efficient than before.
+The 1.5-litre dCi diesel engine is carried over from the first-gen Duster, but Dacia has made a few tweaks to make it more powerful and efficient than before.
 There’s a modest 5bhp hike over the old diesel, with the new unit producing 113bhp.
-An overboost function delivers a torque increase, while an AdBlue system has cut emissions.
+An overboost function delivers a torque increase, while an AdBlue system helps to reduce emissions.

-Acceleration would be best described as adequate, with the Duster diesel 4x2 hitting 62mph in 10.5 seconds or 12.1 seconds in the 4x4.
-The top speeds are 111mph and 108mph respectively.
+Acceleration would be best described as adequate, with the diesel hitting 62mph in 10.2 seconds in both 4x2 and 4x4 forms.
+The top speeds are 111mph and 108mph, respectively.
 The 4x4’s short gearing can make the Duster difficult to drive smoothly, so we’d avoid this version unless you regularly tow heavy loads or spend lots of time off-road.

 In this review

-- 2Engines, performance and drive - currently readingThe Duster is surprisingly enjoyable to drive, reasonably economical and rather good off-road
+- 2Engines, performance and drive - currently readingThe Duster focuses mainly on delivering comfort, while being reasonably economical and rather good off-road

 - 3MPG, CO2 and Running CostsCheap to buy and cheap to run – owning a Dacia Duster shouldn’t break the bank